 Photo by Ray ZHUANG on Unsplash

 If you notice these patterns, it’s worth investigating potential causes.
 Has your cat had a negative experience in the dark, perhaps being startled by another pet or a falling object?
 Are there health issues affecting their vision?
-Older cats developing cataracts or other eye conditions may genuinely struggle more in low light, making previously comfortable darkness now feel threatening.
+Older cats developing cataracts or other eye conditions may struggle more in low light, making previously comfortable darkness now feel threatening.
 Checking in with your veterinarian can rule out medical causes and ensure you’re not missing an underlying health issue.

-Comparing Cats to Other Pets: Who Really Fears the Dark?
+Comparing Cats to Other Pets

 It’s interesting to compare how different pets respond to darkness.
 Dogs and cats have different relationships with nighttime environments based on their evolutionary histories and sensory capabilities.
 While both species have better night vision than humans, cats typically outperform dogs in very low-light conditions.
 This might explain why dogs sometimes seem more dependent on nightlights or more reluctant to navigate dark spaces.